By Gord Ripley, Senior Vice President Operations at Verde Group

 The general product proposition for text analytics platforms is to load a large quantity of text into the platform then sit back and let the tool do all the work.
 The output should be tagged (coded) phrases/ words/concepts with a level of sentiment attached.
 Let’s break that down:

-The platform analyzes a sentence or paragraph and “codes” or tags the verbatim to quantify what is being said.
+The text analytics platform analyzes a sentence or paragraph and “codes” or tags the verbatim to quantify what is being said.
 This is the area where I see the most problems with these platforms.
 They simply are not as efficient when it comes to properly tagging or coding a verbatim comment.

 The issue is, the platform looks for keywords and tags them to a concept.
 However, many times the intended tag ended up being something completely different.
 I have seen countless examples of this in my real-life experiences with a top platform and even the sales demos.
 Look closely during your next sales demo and you will see the misclassifications.
 If you use a platform currently, have a look at the tags to ensure that they are properly being classified.